 Last but not least, something for the fans of rasta – in Nungwi, near to the White Ocean Reastaurant and Bar there is a small bazaar.
 At the end of the street (going perpendicularly to the sea) there is a very small bar with a mix of happy tourists and locals with a nice reggae atmosphere.
 Worth a visit during the day.
 Beware of so-called Beach Boys hanging out in the area and proposing to sell drugs and tours through the village – I do not recommend to use their services.

 Paje is the second after Nungwi village concentrating nightlife in Zanzibar.
-Especially from December to February, where the village is filled by a crowd of kitesurfers enjoying ideal conditions for surfing.
+Especially from December to February, where the town is filled by a crowd of kitesurfers enjoying ideal conditions for surfing.

 Jambo Beach Bungalows – they organize Friday’s parties at the beach (admission $ 5).